AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

 In order to show the authentication workflow, this section shows how to build and run a Web client on your local machine.
 This sample client is for demonstration purposes only.
 Do not use it in a production environment.
 The Web client uses Agora RTC Web SDK 4.x.

-1. Create a folder with the following files:
+1. Create the project structure of the Web client with a folder including the following files.
+    - `index.html`: User interface
+    - `client.js`: App logic with Agora RTC Web SDK 4.x

     ```text
     |